 - Acne Scars

 Cleanse your new Micro-needle prior to initial use.
-Each time you use your Micro-needle cleanse it to ensure it is sterilised to prevent the spread or introduction of bacteria to your skin.
+Each time you use your Micro-needle cleanse it to ensure it is sterilized to prevent the spread or introduction of bacteria to your skin.

 WHAT TO LOOK FOR WHEN CHOOSING A ROLLER

 The main decisions to make is whether to choose Stainless Steel or Titanium needles, and the number of needles.
-Here are pros and cons for each:
+Here are the pros and cons of each:

 Stainless Steel Pros